mozman/ezdxf/docs/source/usage_for_beginners.rst

 because ``line`` does not have a :attr:`~ezdxf.entities.DXFEntity.dxf` attribute anymore.

-The current version of `ezdxf` also supports also destruction of entities by calling method :meth:`~ezdxf.entities.DXFEntity.destroy` manually::
+`Ezdxf` also supports also destruction of entities by calling method :meth:`~ezdxf.entities.DXFEntity.destroy` manually::

     line.destroy()